Service Rifle Buyer's Guide

 Scope on an A4 receiver

 Trigger The rules require a curved trigger with a minimum pull weight of 4.5 pounds, and a good trigger is critical to getting the most accuracy out of any rifle.
 A standard AR trigger is "single stage", which has a consistent pull weight and travel from the time you start pulling to the time the rifle fires.
 A "two-stage" trigger has two distinct stages.
 Most of the weight is in the first stage; you "take up the slack" and pause.
 The final stage takes just a little more effort.
 The benefit of the two-stage trigger is that it is a 4.5 pound trigger but feels like a lighter-weight trigger.
 Really good triggers are fully-adjustable for first and second stage weight, sear engagement, and overtravel.
 Two-stage triggers that come with competition-ready rifles are generally pretty good, and are easily upgraded later.
 Giesselle (the Hi-speed National Match model) is a very good and popular manufacturer of very high quality triggers.
+Get a two-stage trigger.

 Sling - While not required by the rules, you must use a sling to make the most of your ability and the rifle's accuracy, and you will get no respect or help from the other shooters if you do not use a sling.
-The rules do limit the sling, if used, to be either a standard military "M1" web sling (WWII/Korea) or a M1907-style sling.
+The rules limit the sling, if used, to be either a standard military "M1" web sling (WWII/Korea) or a M1907-style (typically leather) sling.
 The sling takes a lot of abuse and is critical - use a good one and replace it when it wears out.

 Extra weight - Many shooters add weight to their rifle to balance the weight and slow down the normal movements while aiming.
 Lead weights that fit inside a standard A2 handguard and in the storage compartment of a standard A2 buttstock are available and can add several pounds to the rifle.
 Weights are available for some adjustable buttstocks and quadrails, but not all types support the addition of weight.
+Rifles weighing up to 18 pounds are not uncommon.

 Don't Get

-Certain popular AR-15 features are either illegal according to the rules, will hurt the accuracy of the rifle, or are just a complete waste of money.
+Certain popular AR-15 features are either illegal according to the rules, hurt the accuracy of the rifle, or are just a complete waste of money.

 Flashlights/Lasers - flashlights and lasers are useless in precision shooting.

 Muzzle Brakes, Compensators, Suppressors - besides being illegal in competition, muzzle brakes and compensators distract the other shooters and will make new enemies on the firing line.
-Suppressors are neither permitted, nor conducive to accuracy,.
+Suppressors are neither permitted nor conducive to accuracy.

 Recommendations

 If you have good eyesight (can see the front sight clearly without a lot of correction), you might consider starting out with iron sights.
 Not only are the rifles less expensive (no scope or mount to buy), iron sights teach good marksmanship fundamentals.
+Iron sights are suprisingly effective.
+Rifles with iron sights are increasingly rare, though.

 Resources

-Civilian Marksmanship Program rules: (http://thecmp.org/wp-content/uploads/2020/01/2020HighpowerRifleRules.pdf)
+2026 Civilian Marksmanship Program rules: (https://thecmp.org/wp-content/uploads/2025/12/2026-Highpower-Rifle.pdf)

-National Rifle Association rules: (http://rulebooks.nra.org/documents/pdf/compete/RuleBooks/HPR/hpr-book.pdf)
+2025 National Rifle Association rules: (https://competitions.nra.org/media/10180/2025_high_power_rifle_rules-2.pdf)

-White Oak (https://www.whiteoakarmament.com) (uppers, parts, tools, accessories)
+White Oak (https://www.whiteoakarmament.com) (uppers, scopes, parts, tools, accessories)

-Rock River (https://www.rockriverarms.com) (uppers, lowers, complete rifles)
+Rock River (https://www.rockriverarms.com) (lowers)

 Brownells (https://www.brownells.com/) (parts, tools)